tucats/ego/functions/README.md

 ### int(any)
 Return the argument coerced to an int data type.
 For a boolean, this will result in 0 or 1.
-For a float, it returns the integer component.
+For a float64, it returns the integer component.
 A string must contain a valid representation of an integer to convert without error.